All students who have been approved to be on GW campuses must participate in mandatory, free of charge COVID-19 testing.

 If at any time during the semester you depart the D.C. metropolitan region and travel to and return from a high-risk state as determined by the District of Columbia Department of Health (D.C.
 Health), D.C. requires a 14-day quarantine, regardless of test results before returning to campus for in-person activity.
 Under this guidance, reporting to the test site and other efforts to obtain healthcare are allowed during quarantine.
 Virginia does not have a comparable quarantine requirement.

-If you are a student living off-campus you are required to follow the local guidelines of the state that you are living in (likely MD, VA or D.C.), in addition to all university policies and directives.
+If you are a student living off-campus you are required to follow the local guidelines of the state that you are living in (likely Maryland, Virginia or D.C.), in addition to all university policies and directives.

 Confidential and Secure